tweag/sparkle/README.md

 need to tell Stack how to find the JVM header files and shared libraries).

-To package your app (omit the square bracket part entirely if you're not using `--nix`):
+To package your app (omit everything inside square brackets if you're not using `--nix`):

 ```